I can't stay logged in to my Admin area

 - you have your site set to store session data in the database but the database table (“sessions”) is corrupt or database-storage is full and new records cannot be added.

-Is your “cache” folder set to read/write (ie: chmod 777 (or some other suitable value if 777 is not permitted by your server’s configuration) ?
+Is your “cache” folder set to writable (ie: chmod 755 or some other suitable value according to your server’s configuration) ?

 a) altered files on your server.
 In that case a proper checkup of all your files is in order: see Diagnosing obscure issues.